 Add the cornmeal, seafood seasoning, thyme, and cayenne to a wide, shallow dish.
 Use a microplane or zester to grate the reserved lemon peel into the cornmeal mixture.

 Medium-ground cornmeal is the best for breading catfish.
-You can find this cornmeal with the flours in your grocery store.
+You can find this cornmeal with flour in your local grocery store.
 Fine cornmeal will turn to a paste, and stone-ground cornmeal will make the catfish too crunchy, if not hard.
+You can also replace the cornmeal in this recipe with bread crumbs.

 Use your fingers to toss these ingredients together in the dish.
 Make sure to break up the lemon zest.
 The moisture in the zest causes it to clump in the mixture.

-What’s the Best Type of Air Fryer for this Recipe?
+What’s the Best Air Fryer Brand for this Recipe?

-An air fryer with a basket tray is best for this recipe because the air flows evenly over and under the catfish filets.
-Air fryers with a basket require you to cook only one filet at a time, which greatly increases your cook time.
+The best way to prepare air fryer catfish fillets is in an air fryer with a basket tray.
+The air flows evenly over and under the catfish fillets when you use a tray.
+An air fryer basket requires you to cook only one fillet at a time, greatly increasing your cook time.

-Spray the basket tray with an even coating of canola, coconut, or olive oil spray.
-This keeps the fish from sticking to the basket.
+Spray the basket tray with an even coating of your favorite cooking spray to prevent sticking.
+I recommend canola, coconut, or olive oil spray.

 Can I Make this Baked Southern Catfish instead of Air Fried?

-Set up your breading station with the catfish, milk-egg bath, seasoned cornmeal, and the greased tray.
+Set up your breading station with the catfish, milk-egg bath, seasoned cornmeal, and greased tray.

-Dip both sides of the catfish filets into the milk-egg bath.
+Dip both sides of the catfish fillets into the milk-egg bath.
 Follow that by pressing both sides into the seasoned cornmeal.
 This ensures the cornmeal sticks to the catfish well.
-Lift the filets up and shake off any excess cornmeal.
-Next, lay the catfish filets on the greased tray.
-Continue breading the rest of the catfish filets this way.
+Lift the fillets up and shake off any excess cornmeal.
+Next, lay the catfish fillets on the greased tray.
+Continue breading the rest of the catfish fillets this way.

-I can fit three generous filets on my tray.
-Since I’m only making four, though, I split them up evenly.
-Wait until just before you plan to air fry the fish to bread them.
+I can fit three generous fillets on my tray.
+Since I’m only making four, I split them up evenly.
+Wait until just before you air fry the fish to bread them.
 They tend to dry out and get clumpy if you bread them too far ahead.
 Just before air frying, spray the breaded fish lightly with more canola oil.
-This gives the air fryer something to bind to and gives the fish more color.
+This gives the air fryer something to bind to and gives the fillets a golden brown color.

-You can also broil these catfish filets on a greased sheetpan.
+You can also broil these catfish fillets in a single layer on a greased sheetpan.
 Set the rack of your oven 8 inches from the broiler and broil them for 3 minutes.
-Flip the filets and broil for another 3-4 minutes.
+Flip the fillets and broil for another 3-4 minutes.

 How Do I Serve this Air Fried Southern Catfish?

-The classic way to serve air fried southern catfish is with french fries, homemade tartar sauce, and creamy coleslaw.
-Add a few wedges of lemon to squeeze on the fish just before eating to add some punch.
-A few dashes of hot sauce never hurt nobody either.
+The classic way to serve air fried southern catfish is with french fries or hush puppies, homemade tartar sauce, and creamy coleslaw.
+Add a few lemon wedges to squeeze on the fish just before eating to add some punch.
+A few dashes of hot sauce never hurt nobody, either.

 What Other Sides Go Well with Air Fried Southern Catfish?